johnynek/hiona/README.md

 > Using discrete time enormously simplifies programming for reactive systems.
 For example, it means that subprograms can be trivially composed: output events from one subcomponent are instantaneously available as input events in other subcomponents.

 ## Getting started
-Install a jdk and sbt:
+Install a jdk (java 1.8 or java 11) and sbt:

 e.g. on OSX with homebrew: